Chapter 5 Spatial Models: spatial autocorrelation and cluster analysis

 # create the map

 The map shows some distinct and well-reported patterns.
 However, a key question a geographer might ask is whether the spatially patterns of the leave vote can be examined in a more quantifiable way.
-Lagged mean plots can do this.
+Neighbour lists can be constructed to support measures of spatial autocorrelation.

 # determine adjacency